Astro for Fast Website Development

 [00:09:59]

 Is it injecting extra JavaScript?
 No, it's just a link, it's just a link and it does link things.
-So we're gonna add another emoji, we'll make it accessible, make it a roll of image aria-label, satellite dish and then we're going to add in that satellite dish.
-It's always a risky when you open your emoji panel and it shows like what your most frequently used emojis are, if you like that's laying your soul there.
+So we're gonna add another emoji, we'll make it accessible, make it a role of image aria-label, satellite dish and then we're going to add in that satellite dish.
+It's always a risky when you open your emoji panel and it shows like what your most frequently used emojis are, if you like that's laying your soul bare.

 [00:10:31]